Polydactyly: Classification & Treatment

 A decision should be made on which duplicate to retain.
 This can be guided by:

-The Wassell classification can "equal parts" or "spare parts" surgery.
+The Wassell classification notes "equal parts" or "spare parts" surgery.

 "Equal parts surgery"

-• Modified Technique: preservation of one nail complex and physis of one of the duplicates.
+• Modified Technique: preservation of one nail complex and physics of one of the duplicates.

 Nail problems, epiphysiodesis and reduced range of movement limit this technique.